stateoftheartai/sotaai/docs/common/tests.md

 ## Unittest

-Unittests will test the current version installed in your virtual environment of the `sotaai` library, thus, first make sure you have installed the right version of it i.e. the one you want to test:
+Unittests will test the current version of the `sotaai` library installed in your virtual environment.
+Therefore, first make sure you have installed the right version of it i.e. the one you want to test:

 - Install the version from your local code base
   `pip install -e .` in case you want to test